arvnd-nelri/connect-4-MiniMax/README.md

-Note: This project was developed as part of an AI Lab project and is now being uploaded to GitHub to showcase my skills and enhance my resume.

 # About the Project

 1. Graphical Version (count4connect.py): A GUI-based version using Pygame.
 Players can choose difficulty levels (Easy, Medium, Hard), and play against an AI using the Minimax algorithm with adjustable depth.
 It features a visually appealing wooden-texture background, real-time rendering, and highlights for player and AI moves.